 Manchester City vs Manchester United: Man arrested after alleged racism at Etihad Stadium

-Greater Manchester Police have arrested a 41-year-old man in connection with allegations of racist abuse during Saturday's Manchester derby at the Etihad Stadium.
+Greater Manchester Police have arrested a 41-year-old man in connection with allegations of racist abuse towards Manchester United players at the Etihad Stadium on Saturday.

+The 2-1 derby victory for United was marred by an altercation between Manchester City fans and United players in one of the corners of the ground, which included objects being thrown at midfielder Fred and more than one United player claiming they were racially abused.

+Police and Manchester City have been investigating footage of a person making a suspected racist gesture that was circulated on social media, and on Sunday GMP confirmed they had made an arrest.

-A statement from the force read: "At around 6.55pm on Saturday 7 December 2019 police were called to a report of a supporter making alleged racist gestures and sounds towards players during the Manchester City and Manchester United derby.
+"At around 6.55pm on Saturday 7 December 2019 police were called to a report of a supporter making alleged racist gestures and sounds towards players during the Manchester City and Manchester United derby," the force said.

 "A 41-year-old man has been arrested on suspicion of a racially aggravated public order offence and remains in custody for questioning."